ProfessorCastillo/zotero_report_parser/README.md

    - **Mac:** Press `Cmd + S`
 2. In the save dialog:
    - Choose "Web Page, HTML Only" or "HTML File" format
-   - Save as `"Zotero Report 1.html"` (or update the filename in the script)
+   - Save as `"Zotero Report.html"` (or update the filename in the script)
    - Remember the location where you saved it

 ### Step 3: Run the Parser